liayin/blog/_posts/2020-2-28-syg-panel-data-specifications.md

 qui xtreg murder law i.year [aweight=popwt], fe vce(cluster state)
 ```

-Then we added region-by-year fixed effects to control for region-specific linear trends.
+Then we added region-by-year fixed effects to control for region-specific time effects.
 Regions are binary variables.
 We would like to see how different the time trends are between the baseline trend and each other region's.

 ![Regional trends](/images/region.jpg "Regional trends")